vbacollective/riff/docs/API_REFERENCE.md

 ### Keep the VBE Responsive During Development

 If you are testing inside the editor, prefer explicit cleanup in stop/shutdown paths.
 The VBE-safe timer reduces the chance of IntelliSense getting stuck, but explicit cleanup is still the cleanest workflow when editing a lot.
+If you are going to change code while audio may still be active, pause the render timer first with `RiffPrepareForVbeEdit` and resume it with `RiffResumeAfterVbeEdit` after editing.

 ```vb
 Public Sub AudioDevReset()